-Coronavirus lockdown: FM announces Rs 1.7 lakh crore-package for poor, says ‘no one will go hungry’
+Covid-19: FM announces Rs 1.7 lakh crore relief package for poor, says ‘no one will go hungry’

 Self-help women groups will get collateral-free loans of up to Rs 20 lakh.
 This is likely to benefit seven crore households by increasing the cash in hand, said Sitharaman.

-The finance minister said the government will pay the Employee Provident Fund contribution both of employer and employee (total 24%) for the next three months.
+The finance minister said the government will pay the Employee Provident Fund contribution both of employer and employee – total 24% of the basic salary – for the next three months.
 “This is for those establishments which have upto 100 employees and 90% of them earn less than Rs 15,000,” Sitharaman added.
 The government will also amend the Employees’ Provident Fund Organisation regulation to allow non-refundable advance of 75% of the amount standing to the credit or three months’ wages, whichever is lower.
-“This will benefit 4.8 crore workers.”
+“This will benefit 4.8 crore workers,” she said.

 Sitharaman said the Centre has ordered states to use the corpus of Rs 31,000 crore to provide relief to construction workers whose livelihood has been hampered by the pandemic.
 She added that the Centre has also requested the state governments to use the district mineral fund to augment medical testing and screening and providing health attention.